AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 Given the nature of Adobe Express documents (which will be covered in detail in a future tutorial), it makes sense to build `getNodeData()` as a recursive function: a [`PageNode`](references/document-sandbox/document-apis/classes/PageNode/) can contain multiple [`ArtboardNode`](/references/document-sandbox/document-apis/classes/ArtboardNode/) elements, which in turn can contain multiple [`GroupNode`](/references/document-sandbox/document-apis/classes/GroupNode/) elements, and so on.
 As follows, the metacode.

 1. The `getNodeData()` method begins its execution when called by `getDocumentData()`, taking a single parameter named `page`.
 At the start, `nodeData` is initialized as an empty object.
-The method then checks if the current node has the `allChildren` property, which should be a non-empty array.
-If so, it iterates over this array.
+The method then checks if the current node has the `allChildren` property, which should be a non-empty iterable.
+If so, it goes through it.
 During each iteration, it increments the count for the `type` property of each child node (such as `"Text"`, `"Group"`, etc.).

 2. If a child node within this array also features a non-empty `allChildren` property, `getNodeData()` is called recursively on that child node.
 Mind you: during these recursive calls, `nodeData` is passed as the second argument.
 This approach ensures that the same `nodeData` object is continuously used throughout the recursion, allowing it to accumulate and keep tabs on all node types encountered across all hierarchy levels.
 The `"MediaContainer"` node is a particular one, [^3] and when encountered, we stop there.